-Many families are interested in starting with home care for an elderly loved one, but rule out this long-term care option, believing that it’s going to be too expensive.
+Many families are interested in starting with home care for an elderly loved one, but rule out in-home care as a long-term care, believing that it’s going to be too expensive.

 In practice, home care is one of the most affordable and convenient types of long-term care available.